mynameisvinn/Scene-Classification/README.md

 ## get docker image

-building caffe from source is not for the faint of heart so you should do one of the following:
+building caffe from source ruined my weekend. it is not for the faint of heart so you should do one of the following:

 ### option 1: pull from docker hub